-Most businesses and franchises meet this operating criteria.
+Most businesses and franchises meet these operating criteria.
 Business ventures that are eligible don’t include lending, investing, or single investments in real estate.
 Real estate does present a grey area: you can fund a property management or Real Estate Operating Company, but qualifying as “operating” depends on the scale of the venture.

 And one more thing: your business must be legal on the federal level.
 For example, though marijuana is legal in many states, it still hasn’t been legalized by the federal government.
 Even if you live in a state where pot shops are legal, typically you can’t use ROBS to fund one.
-Some of the more risk-tolerant ROBS providers may move forward with a business like this; but note that the IRS hasn’t given approval to ventures that aren’t federally legal.
+Some of the more risk-tolerant ROBS providers may move forward with a business like this, but note that the Internal Revenue Service (IRS) hasn’t given approval to ventures that aren’t federally legal.

 3. Maintain Active/Actual Employee Status

 DO — Maintain your position as an active, bona fide employee who takes a salary.

-DON’T – Become a passive employee.
-This means a couple of things: you must pay yourself a salary and you can’t be a silent investor.
+DON’T — Become a passive employee.
+To be an eligible employee, you must pay yourself a salary and you can’t be a silent investor.
 The fifth ROBS pillar states that all business owners with qualified employer stock (QES) must be active employees of the business.
 This isn’t a requirement for any business partners who use funding other than ROBS.
 Keep in mind that the active status doesn’t specifically state the type of work you do.
 You could work the register, manage inventory, or serve on the board of your corporation.
 But this pillar does mean you can’t be a passive investor in your friend’s wine bar or use ROBS to buy a franchise for your spouse or child and not be involved.